-Parker Cottage Guesthouse is a small, owner-managed business with six permanent staff.
-Seven if you count Jasper, the Parker Dachshund ...
+Parker Cottage Guesthouse is a small, owner-managed business with eleven permanent staff.

 Donovan is our caretaker at Parker Cottage B&B. Even at the tender age of 24, he manages all painting and decorating here (and now also the wiring and plumbing) with exceptional diligence.
 He's originally from the Eastern Cape, Graff Reinet to be precise, and loves riding his racer bike around town.
 He now lives in Mitchell's Plain and is the main breadwinner for his household of five.